top of page

 • Incredibly scalable, enabling weekly production runs in the hundreds of thousands.

-Portables such as the iconic Dansette relied heavily on BSR autochangers, and over the next two decades Dansette alone built more than a million players around BSR mechanisms, cementing the brand’s position at the heart of British youth culture.
+Portables such as the iconic Dansette relied heavily on BSR autochangers.
+Over the next two decades, Dansette alone built more than a million players around BSR mechanisms, cementing the brand’s position at the heart of British youth culture.

-By 1961 BSR employed around 2,600 people and would eventually capture close to 87% of the global turntable and record‑changer OEM market, with major US, Japanese and European brands quietly fitting its decks in their own systems.
+By 1961, BSR employed around 2,600 people and would eventually capture close to 87% of the global turntable and record‑changer OEM market, with major US, Japanese, and European brands quietly fitting its decks into their own systems.

 ADC Accutrac 4000